 Of course, things didn’t go as planned.
-Horace and Anri somehow managed to defeat their executioner and escape.
+Horace and Anri managed to defeat their executioner and flee.
 Even assuming that they were working in tandem, it is hard to imagine the pair overpowering an armed and armored man as small children, especially if they then stole the armor.
 To compete with him physically, they would need to be, at minimum, in their late teens — more than long enough for Aldrich to have become Lord of Cinder.
 Why he didn’t devour those two beforehand is anyone’s guess; maybe good fortune if Anri’s later luck-based weaponry is any indication.
 Still, it gave the youths a chance at freedom, and they took it.
 But before that, they probably cut out their mother’s tongue.
 Whether out of spite or some pitying sense of mercy, Rosaria’s first child stole her ability to speak.
 There are only two candidates alive at this point, and this is the most opportune time for any child of hers to take it.
 Thus completes the tragedy of Rosaria, suffering indignities even at the hands of her own flesh and blood.
 And she couldn’t even curse their names.

 To Clench Her Grip